1. Distinguished Faculty Achievement Awards

 • Vernon Bruce Carruthers, Microbiology and Immunology

-• Paul Christopher Johnson, History and Afroamerican and African Studies
+• Paul Christopher Johnson, History, Afroamerican and African Studies

 • Carla O’Connor, Education